System Procedure 3.36.1 Academic Programs

 A diploma may have one or more emphases of at least 9 credits when there are at least 30 credits in the major that are common to the emphases.

-All vocational and technical credits earned for a diploma must be applicable toward any available degree in the same program.
+All vocational and technical credits earned for a diploma must be applicable toward any available degree offered by the college in the same field of study.
+See Operating Instruction 3.36.1.4.

 A diploma may be individualized according to the standards outlined in Part 5.
 Subpart C, to provide a student an opportunity to design an academic program to meet specific occupational goals that cannot be met by current program offerings.